How to correct a completed pay run in Sage Paroll.

 Select the Pay Runs tab.
 In the pay run list, look for missing weekly or monthly pay runs.

-Example 1: Your weekly pay runs have no missing weeks, you have used a date that falls within the required tax week.
+Example 1: Your weekly pay runs have no weeks missing.
+You have used a date that falls within the required tax week.

 - If you have no employees on statutory payments (SSP, SMP) there is no harm done.
 Next pay run, make sure the date is set to the required date

-- If you do have employees on statutory payments (SSP, SMP) the payment will calculate up to the payment date used.
+- If you do have employees on statutory payments (SSP, SMP) the payment will calculate up to the payment date.
 This will result in a higher or lower-than-expected payment

-- The statutory amount paid in the next pay run will be "corrected".
+- The statutory amount paid in the next pay run "corrects".
 This means the employee will be no better or worse off over the 2 pay periods.

 Example 2: Your weekly pay runs show week 1, week 2, then week 4, you have used a week 4 date instead of a week 3 date.
 You have used a date outside of the desired tax week.